top of page

 3. Own Your Brand

 You’re not just selling paintings; you’re selling an experience.
-Think about your brand identity: the story you tell, the colors you use, the way you show up online and at shows.
+Think about your brand identity.
+This includes the story you tell, the colors you use, and how you present yourself online and at shows.

 Do you create soulful abstracts?
 Whimsical illustrations?
 Dramatic landscapes?
 Build a consistent aesthetic across your website, social media, and packaging.
+This consistency helps in establishing a strong brand presence.

 4. Social Media with Purpose